Taniwha: Relationships with people

 Sometimes, a person who had dealings with taniwha during their lifetime might turn into a taniwha after they died.
 This happened to Te Tahi-o-te-rangi, who had been a medium for the taniwha, and had been rescued at one time by one of the creatures.
 Tūheita, an early ancestor who drowned, became a taniwha despite the fact that he had no prior dealings with the mythical beasts.
 Sometimes relationships are formed between humans and taniwha.
-Hine-kōrako was a female taniwha who married a human man, and Pānia was a woman from the sea who married a human and gave birth to a taniwha (Orbell 1998:150).
+Hine-kōrako was a female taniwha who married a human man, and Pania was a woman from the sea who married a human and gave birth to a taniwha.

 In the legend "The Taniwha of Kaipara" three sisters went out to pick berries.
 One of the sisters was particularly beautiful.
 The taniwha caused havoc on their walk back and the sisters fled.
 The taniwha caught the sisters one by one, trying to capture the beautiful one.
 On succeeding, he then took her back to his cave.
 Many years passed and the woman bore the taniwha six sons, with three like their father and three fully human.
 She educated all her sons and in particular taught her human sons the art of war, helping them to fashion and use weapons.
 The human sons then killed their three taniwha brothers, and eventually their father.
 They all went back to their homes.

 Modern usage

 "In more recent years, taniwha have featured prominently in New Zealand news broadcasts—due to taniwha spirits being referenced in both court cases and in various legal negotiations."
-Beliefs in the existence of taniwha have a potential for controversy where they have been used to block or modify development and infrastructure schemes.
+Beliefs in the existence of taniwha have a potential for controversy but there has been a change in the way they are viewed; rather than being derided for holding up development and infrastructure projects they are becoming recognised as indicators of natural hazards.

-In 2002, Ngāti Naho, a Māori tribe from the Meremere district, successfully ensured that part of the country's major highway, State Highway 1, be rerouted in order to protect the abode of their legendary protector.
+In 2002, Ngāti Naho, a Māori iwi (tribe) from the Meremere district, successfully ensured that part of the country's major highway, State Highway 1, be rerouted in order to protect the abode of their legendary protector.
 This taniwha was said to have the appearance of large white eel, and Ngāti Naho argued that it must not be removed but rather move on of its own accord; to remove the taniwha would be to invite trouble.
 Television New Zealand reported in November 2002 that Transit New Zealand had negotiated a deal with Ngāti Naho under which "concessions have been put in place to ensure that the taniwha are respected".
 Some like the journalist Brian Rudman have criticised such deals in respect of 'secretive taniwha which rise up from swamps and river beds every now and again, demanding a tithe from Transit New Zealand'.

 In 2001 "another notable instance of taniwha featuring heavily within the public eye was that of a proposed Northland prison site at Ngawha which was eventually granted approval through the courts."